 I perform vasectomies solely under local anaesthetic.
 That means I don’t use general anaesthetic or IV sedation.

-I can safely say that more than 99% of men tolerate vasectomy very easily.
+I can safely say that more than 99% of men can tolerate the vasectomy procedure very easily.

 The most painful parts of a vasectomy are: